BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The solver pack (SP), on the other hand, would need the actual type definitions in order to make use of the OOP capabilities.
 The SP would need to define the types based on many aspects of the software design: structure, behaviour, construction, etc.
 Hence, it would create the class hierarchies as well.
+A prototype for the Panel type of the SP would be:

 ```
 class Panel(SC):